skupperproject/refdog/input/resources/router-access.md

 The named interfaces by which a router can be accessed.
-These include "inter-router" for links between interior routers and "edge" for links from edge routers.
+These include "inter-router" for links between interior routers and "edge" for links from edge routers to interior routers.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td></table>